 This section presents overview of using UML State Machines for modeling and designing reactive software applications.
 A state machine is used for describing the behavior of either a class in object- oriented design or a component in component-based design.
 In the following, we commonly use the term class since a component is usually transformed into an object-oriented class.

-The state machine processes external and inter- nal events incoming to its class.
+The state machine processes external and inter- nal events.
 UML defines four event types: CallEvent, SignalEvent, TimeEvent, ChangeEvent.
 A call event is associated with an oper- ation/method and emitted if the operation is invoked.
 The processing of call events is synchronous meaning that it runs within the thread of the operation caller.
 The processing of other events is asynchronous mean- ing that these events received by the class are stored in an event queue which is maintained by the class at runtime for later processing.
 A signal event is as- sociated with a UML signal type containing data.
 It is emitted if the class receives an instance of the sig- nal type.
 From a programming perspective, we pro- vide an API sendSignal to send the signal instance from environment code or other classes to the class and store the event in the queue.

 A time event specifies the time of occurrence rel- ative to a starting time.
-The latter is specified when a state, which accepts the time event, is entered.
-The time event is emitted if the accepting state, which has at least one outgoing transitions triggered by the event, remains active longer that the relative time of occurrence.
-Once emitted, it triggers the processing to transition the active state from the accepting state to other states.
+The latter is defined as the time when a state with an outgoing transition triggered by a time event is entered.
+The time event is emitted if this accepting state remains active longer that the relative time of occurrence.
+Once emitted, it triggers the transition.
 In other words, the state, which is the source vertex of a transition triggered by a time event, will remain active for a maximal amount of time specified by the time event.
 A change event has a boolean expression and is fired if the expression’s value changes from false to true.
-Note that not like call and signal events, time and change events are au- tomatically fired inside the class.
+Note that unlike call and signal events, time and change events are au- tomatically fired inside the class.

-Deferred events: A state in state machines can spec- ify some events to be deferred.
-It means that if an event in front of the event queue is in the list of de- ferred events of a state and the state is active, the event will be not processed immediately but pulled from the queue to a deferred queue for keeping de- ferred events.
+Deferred events: A state can spec- ify to defer some events.
+It means that an event in front of the event queue which is in the list of de- ferred events of an active state will be not processed immediately but pulled from the queue to a deferred queue for keeping de- ferred events.
 In other words, the deferred events will not be processed while the state remains active.
 The deferred event will be pushed back to the event queue if another event in the event queue is processed.

 We support all of these events to model event- driven reactive applications.

-3UNIQUENESS
+FEATURES

 Our pattern and tool has some unique features compared to other tools as followings: